nuxt/docs/en/guide/modules.md

 We then tell Nuxt to load some specific modules for a project with optional parameters as options.
 Please refer to [modules configuration](/api/configuration-modules) docs for more info!

-## Async Modules

-Not all modules will do everything synchronous.
-For example you may want to develop a module which needs fetching some API or doing async IO.
-For this, Nuxt supports async modules which can return a Promise or call a callback.

 ## Build-only Modules

 Usually, modules are only required during development and build time.
 Using `buildModules` helps to make production startup faster and also significantly decreasing `node_modules` size for production deployments.
 If you are a module author, It is highly recommended to suggest users installing your package as a `devDependency` and use `buildModules` instead of `modules` for `nuxt.config.js`.